 Skip to main content

-For such an in-depth topic, an expert is needed.
+To learn about such an in-depth topic, an expert is needed.
 Enter Shigefumi (Shige) Kabashima, the owner and bar director of NR and ROKC (Esquire’s “Best Bars in America 2017” and Thrillist’s “Best Cocktail Bars in America 2018”) in New York.
-Born and raised in Kyushu, Japan, Kabashima has twenty years of bartending and management experience.
-He has also taught Japanese bartender-style seminars and has been a consultant for hotels, restaurants, and bars in the United States and abroad.
-His latest venture is NR, a unique Japanese cocktail and ramen spot in Manhattan’s Upper East Side.
+Born and raised in Kyushu, Japan, Kabashima has over 20 years of bartending and management experience.
+He has also taught Japanese bartender-style seminars and has been a consultant for hotels, restaurants, and bars in the U.S. and abroad.
+His venture, NR, is a unique Japanese cocktail and ramen spot in Manhattan’s Upper East Side.
 The design of the distinctive establishment was inspired by the port cities during Japan’s Meiji Period (1868-1912).
-The cocktail program here is extensive, featuring both classic and innovative cocktails, many of them featuring Japanese whisky.
+The cocktail program here is extensive, featuring classic and innovative cocktails, and many of them featuring Japanese whisky.

 Recommended Videos

-Boulevardier cocktail with Japanese Nikka Coffey Grain Whisky.
+Boulevardier cocktail with Japanese Nikka Coffey Grain Whisky

 (By Shige Kabashima of NR and ROKC in New York City.)

 This Japanese cocktail uses Nikka Coffey grain.
 First released in 2012 by Nikka, this corn whisky is distilled in a Coffey still (column still) and aged in American oak casks (remade and re-charred), imparting a sweet and mellow flavor.
 The central philosophy to Kabashima’s cocktail creation is a combination of balance and culture.
-Because Kabashima has experience in both Japan and America, he understands how to create cocktails that fit both markets.
+Because Kabashima has experience in Japan and America, he understands how to create cocktails that fit both markets.

 Many Japanese people like highballs and other items with relatively low alcohol content,” said Kabashima.
 “But I think that many people in New York prefer high alcohol content instead.
 At NR, we offer both.”